code-423n4/2023-03-zksync/README.md

 #### **Temporary data for debug & transaction processing purposes**

 - [8..39] words — 32 reserved slots for debugging purposes.
 - [40..72] words — 33 slots for holding the paymaster context data for the current transaction.
-The role of the paymaster context is similar to the [EIP4337](https://eips.ethereum.org/EIPS/eip-4337)'s one.
+The role of the paymaster context is similar to the [EIP4337](https://eips.ethereum.org/EIPS/eip-4337)’s one.
 You can read more about it in the account abstraction documentation.
 - [73..74] words — 2 slots for signed and explorer transaction hash of the currently processed L2 transaction.
 - [75..110] words — 36 slots for the calldata for the KnownCodesContract call.
-- [111..366] words — 256 slots for the refunds for the transactions.
+- [111..1134] words — 1024 slots for the refunds for the transactions.
-- [367..622] words — 256 slots for the overhead for block for the transactions.
+- [1135..2158] words — 1024 slots for the overhead for block for the transactions.
 This overhead is suggested by the operator, i.e. the bootloader will still double-check that the operator does not overcharge the user.
+- [2159..3182] words — 1024 slots for the “trusted” gas limits by the operator.
+The user’s transaction will have at its disposal `min(MAX_TX_GAS(), trustedGasLimit)`, where `MAX_TX_GAS` is a constant guaranteed by the system.
+Currently, it is equal to 80 million gas.
+In the future, this feature will be removed.
+- [3183..35951] words — 32768 slots used for compressed bytecodes each in the following format:
+- 32 bytecode hash
+- 32 zeroes (but then it will be modified to contain 28 zeroes and then the 4-byte selector of the `publishCompressedBytecode` function of the `BytecodeCompresor`
+- The calldata to the bytecode compressor (without the selector).
 ### **Transaction's meta descriptions**

-- [623..1135] words — 512 slots for 256 transaction's meta descriptions (their structure is explained below).
+- [35952..487272] words — 2048 slots for 1024 transaction’s meta descriptions (their structure is explained below).

 For internal reasons related to possible future integrations of zero-knowledge proofs about some of the contents of the bootloader's memory, the array of the transactions is not passed as the ABI-encoding of the array of transactions, but: